dougeby/IntuneDocs/intune/quickstart-setup-auto-enrollment.md

 ## Next steps

-In this quickstart you learned how to set up auto-enrollment for Windows 10 devices.
-You can learn about other ways to enroll devices across all platofrms.
+In this quickstart, you learned how to set up auto-enrollment for Windows 10 devices.
+You can learn about other ways to enroll devices across all platforms.

 > [!div class="nextstepaction"]
 > [What is device enrollment? article](device-enrollment.md)